There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

 It's not just the fact that he's over the door, reading from his own work, that feels like God's agenda setting.

 Zechariah is perhaps one of the most interesting apocalyptic prophets, who predicted the end of the world or, as he would prefer to say, the day of the Lord.
 Miguel Angel makes Zacarías capture the viewer with his emblematic figure.

 Leonardo da Vinci's 15th-century masterpiece is perhaps one of the world's most recognizable works of art, but there's a lot to look at in that mysterious smile.

 First of all, it is speculated that La Gioconda is pregnant, given the way her arms are positioned on her belly and the veil around her shoulders, which was often worn by women during pregnancy in the Italian Renaissance.

 But the most recent findings are in his eyes.
 In 2011, Italian researcher Silvano Vinceti claimed that he found letters and numbers microscopically painted on them.
 He told the Associated Press that the "L" over his right eye likely represents the artist's name.

-The meaning of the letter "S" that he sees in his left eye and the number "72" under the arched bridge in the background are less clear.
+The meaning of the letter "S" he sees in his left eye and the number "72" under the arched bridge in the background are less clear.
 Vinceti believes the "S" could refer to a woman from the Sforza dynasty that ruled Milan, meaning the woman in the painting may not be Lisa Gherardini, as has long been believed.

 As for the number "72", Vinceti argues that it could be due to the importance of numbers in both Christianity and Judaism.
-For example, the 7 refers to the creation of the world, and the number 2 could refer to the duality between men and women.
+For example, the number 7 refers to the creation of the world, and the number 2 could refer to the duality between men and women.

-Other secrets that the Mona Lisa keeps and that were recently discovered under X-rays:
+Other secrets that The Mona Lisa keeps and that were recently discovered under X-rays: